sb-nes/Procedural-Shader-Animation/README.md

-# Procedural-Shader-Animation
+# Procedural Shader Animation

+by Shreyash Bara

-Creating Procedurally Generated Animations using Shaders.
+Exploring Procedurally Generated Animations using Shaders.

+DISCLAIMER: It is

+# What It Can Do